 And by now, at most organizations, the corporate communications team has begun sharing more and more by way of regular newsletters, scheduled roundtables, and quarterly town hall meetings.

 But all that information takes time to produce — and often creates more demand for even deeper insight into the company’s inner workings.

 There is a better way.
 One that leverages the work already being done to improve communications.
 One that makes internal communications more likely to be seen.
 And one that makes those communications more engaging to employees.

 According to Forrester Research, employees are 75% more likely to watch a video than to read documents and email.
-Online video presentation tools enable executives and corporate communications teams to record video messages that employees can view on demand, or even webcast live meetings and announcements in high definition to thousands of employees, investors, or customers across the globe.
+Online video presentation tools enable executives and corporate communications teams to record video messages that employees can view on demand, or even live stream meetings and announcements in high definition to thousands of employees, investors, or customers across the globe.